daglem/reDIP-SX/README.md

 ## Overview
 The reDIP sx is a open source hardware development board which combines the following in a DIP-32 size package:

-* ESP32-PICO-V3-02 MCU with Wi-Fi and Bluetooth
+* Espressif ESP32-PICO-V3-02 MCU with Wi-Fi and Bluetooth
-* iCE40UP5K FPGA
+* Lattice iCE40UP5K FPGA
-* SGTL5000 Audio Codec
+* NXP SGTL5000 Audio Codec
 * 64Mbit PSRAM
 * Two RGB LEDs
 * USB-C receptacle for power, serial, and analog audio